maedeh-jeddi/RainBot/README.md

 ## Tuned constants worth knowing

 Most live in `pick_and_place.py` and `mission_2.py`.
-These are measured or derived, not guessed — change them only with a reason.
+These are measured or derived, not guessed; change them only with a reason.

 | Constant | Value | Meaning |
 | --- | --- | --- |